 The locks, attached by the hundreds of thousands, became so heavy that the bridge railings started collapsing under their weight.
 Pont des Arts already had to be closed and rebuilt between 1979 and 1984; thus, the lovelock tradition came to an abrupt halt in 2015, and the metal panels were replaced by plexiglass.

-There are many places in Paris that lovelocks can be bought and attached but not here on the famous bridge in the 6th arrondissement.
+There are many places in Paris where lovelocks can be bought and attached but not here on the famous bridge in the 6th arrondissement.

 6. National School Of Fine Arts – Ecole Nationale Supérieure de Beaux Arts